 What just happened?
-On our first day at this mountain we boldly responded to our Redeemer-King's vision over us with the promise: 'kol asher-diber Adonai na'aseh' - i.e. 'Everything the Holy One says we will build/cause to take shape and form'.
+On our first day at this mountain we boldly responded to our Redeemer-King's declaration of His Ambitious Plans for us and His Glorious Vision concerning us with the promise: 'kol asher-diber Adonai na'aseh' - i.e. 'Everything the Holy One says we will build/cause to take shape and form'.
 Three days later, however, the magnitude of the calling upon our lives began to sink in.
 We panicked.
 We stuck our fingers in our ears and ran back to our tents as fast as our feet could fly.
 Though we had the best intentions, when the Creator's Voice actually touched our ears we found out just how unprepared we were even to share space with Him for a few moments, much less comprehend, much less effectively participate in, the details His Plan.
 We were still just a bunch of men of unclean lips, who had lived all our lives in the midst of a people of unclean lips.
 And suddenly our eyes had seen the King, the Holy One of Hosts!
 Do we ever need a seraf with a burning coal - or at least a prophet with a high calling and a humble heart!